jeyemPF/parallel-quantum-corp-memory-game/README.md

-This is for Coding Assesemnt only
+This is for coding assesemnt only